Menditect/documentation/additional/01-howtos/import-plugin.md

 This is the username that is set for the [Connection User](add-connection-user) in MTA.

 #### `MTAWebSocketURL`
 This is the URL that the app will use to connect to MTA.
-The URL is setup as follows:<br/>
+The URL is setup as follows:

-*wss://{URL to MTA}/plugin*<br/>
+*wss://{URL to MTA}*

+Example: wss://mta-mtatraining.mendixcloud.com

 To get the URL to MTA, navigate to MTA in your browser, copy the part between `https://` and `/login.html`.

-Example: wss://mta-mtatraining.mendixcloud.com/plugin

 ### Configuring MTA Plugin user

-:::note
+:::info
 As of MTA version 2.0, configuring the MTA Plugin user is no longer mandatory.
 Create a user role 'MTAPluginUser' and make sure not to select any modules in this step.
 Select the following roles for user role 'MTAPluginUser':
 :::